RumbleTalk/ngx-rumbletalk/projects/ngx-rumbletalk/README.md

 });
 ```

-Use to open the private chat
+Used to open the private chat

 ## Interface

 ### LoginData
 ```typescript
 export interface LoginData {
   hash: string;